-Whether you’re already a freelance online English teacher or hoping to become one, what’s great about running your own show is being able to set and scale your hourly teaching rates.
-However, you may find yourself puzzled over how much you should charge students, which ideally should be a rate that won’t make you lose potential learners or undersell yourself.
-Let’s dive in to how you can set your rates as a freelance English tutor!
+Whether you’re already an independent online English teacher or hoping to become one, something great about running your own show is that you can set and scale your hourly teaching rates.
+However, you may feel puzzled about how much you should charge students.
+Ideally, you should choose a rate that won’t make you lose potential learners or undersell yourself.
+Let’s dive into how you can set your rates as a freelance English tutor.

-As the number of online English learners continues to rise, ESL teachers now have more options as to where they can teach virtually.
-Many seek jobs with online English tutoring companies while some decide to go down the freelancing path, which could either mean creating a profile on a teacher marketplace website or starting your own independent tutoring business.
+As the number of online English learners continues to rise, ESL teachers now have more options for teaching virtually.
+Many teachers seek jobs with online English tutoring companies, while others choose the freelancing path, which can mean freelancing for an online language school, creating a profile on an online teacher marketplace, or starting your own teacherpreneur business.

 Freelance teaching through a marketplace

-For many freelancers, marketplaces like Preply, italki, and Verbling are an appealing option.
+For many freelancers, marketplaces like Preply, italki, and Verbling are appealing options.
 A teacher marketplace is an online platform that acts as an agent, or “middleman,” between you and potential students.
-Marketplaces allow freelancers to set their own rates and market their services to a pool of students seeking English teachers.
+These marketplaces allow freelancers to set their own rates and market their services to a pool of students seeking English teachers.

 This freelance option comes with a lot of conveniences: